kubeflow/website/content/en/docs/started/installing-kubeflow.md

 In the near future, there are plans to introduce <a href="https://github.com/kubeflow/community/blob/master/proposals/kubeflow-conformance-program-proposal.md">conformance testing for distributions</a>, you may track progress on this initiative by following <a href="https://github.com/kubeflow/kubeflow/issues/6485">kubeflow/kubeflow#6485</a>.
 {{% /alert %}}

-Some distributions can be deployed on all certified Kubernetes distributions <sup>[<a href="https://kubernetes.io/partners/#conformance">1</a>]</sup>, some of them can be deployed only in specific Kubernetes environment (e.g. EKS or GKE).

-The following table lists distributions which are <em>maintained</em> by their respective maintainers.
+The following table lists distributions which are <em>maintained</em> by their respective maintainers:

 <div class="table-responsive distributions-table">
   <table class="table table-bordered">